bassbeaver/gkernel-docs/docs/v1/5-3_web_routing_and_controllers.md

 &nbsp;
 #### Controller

-Basically Controller is function that receive request object and have to return response object.
+Basically Controller is function that receives request object and have to return response object.
 Controller function should have next signature:
 ```go
 import (